irlAlan/Kamil/README.md

 ### Background and Identifying the problem

 The Project I will be developing will be in answer to the challenge set out by the end user and friend of mine, Kamil.
-He challenged me to make a light weight editor that he can use in his day to day life and when doing python projects and general day to day use.
+He challenged me to make a lightweight editor that he can use in his day-to-day life and when doing Python projects and general day-to-day use.

 The challenge started when he commented on my use of neovim and how it would be better if I used an actual IDE.
-I told him that I've used IDE's in the past and overall prefer the look and feel of a customised neovim.
-I then suggested him to learn vim himself and that he wouldnt regret it, but he declined.
-Kamil then told me that I should create something easier for him to use and that could potentially change his use of IDE's.
+I told him that I've used IDEs in the past and overall prefer the look and feel of a customized neovim.
+I then suggested that he learn Vim himself and that he wouldn't regret it, but he declined.
+Kamil then told me that I should create something easier for him to use and that could potentially change his use of IDEs.

 Upon being issued with this challenge I created a few starter questions that I would research around for my NEA.

 1) What is a text editor and how does it differ from an IDE?
-2) How do I make a text editor for kamil
+2) How do I make a text editor for Kamil
 3) How do I make it efficient enough to meet his standards?

-To kick things along I began to do research on Text editors and IDE's and found out that the difference between isnt limited to Operating System platforms or by how much better one is at a specific task but by the features each can do.
+To kick things along I began to research Text editors and IDEs and found out that the difference between them isn't limited to Operating System platforms or by how much better one is at a specific task but by the features each can do.
-Text Editors, as the name suggest are specifically desinged for manipulting any form of text that it can open.
-While an IDE (Integrated Development Environment) is specifically desinged for software development and comes with a multitude of features that engineers can make use of to streemline their workflow.
+Text Editors, as the name suggests are specifically designed for manipulating any form of text that it can open.
+While an IDE (Integrated Development Environment) is specifically designed for software development and comes with a multitude of features that engineers can make use of to streamline their workflow.

 A table of pros and cons: